NOON add image

 UPCOMING

-Premiere of “And now the beginning is somewhere else” (place to be confirmed)
+Premiere of “And now the beginning is somewhere else” (Beyond the Black Box, Antwerp)

 Creation of “And now the beginning is somewhere else”